littleosbook/littleosbook/environment_and_booting.md

 ### Build System
 GNU Make [@make] has been used when constructing the Makefile examples.
-We don't use instructions that are specific to GNU Make.
+We don't use features or syntax that is specific to GNU Make.

 ### Virtual Machine
-When developing an OS it is very convenient to be able to run your code in a _virtual machine_ instead of on a physical computer.
-Bochs [@bochs] is an emulator for the x86 (IA-32) platform which is well suited for OS development due to its debugging features.
-Other popular choices are QEMU [@qemu] and VirtualBox [@virtualbox] but this book uses Bochs.
+When developing an OS it is very convenient to be able to run your code in a _virtual machine_ instead of on a physical computer, since starting your OS in a virtual machine is much faster than getting your OS onto a physical medium and then running it on a physical machine.
+Bochs [@bochs] is an
+emulator for the x86 (IA-32) platform which is well suited for OS development due to its debugging features.
+Other popular choices are QEMU [@qemu] and VirtualBox [@virtualbox].
+This book uses Bochs.

 ## Booting
 Booting an operating system consists of transferring control along a